AGhost-7/slipway/README.md

 # Slipway
 An easier way to use containers for development on Linux.
+It automatically maps credentials and sets up things such as the clipboard for developing straight from containers.

 ## Getting Started
 Install slipway: